Flexible work statistics: uncovering the myths and benefits of remote work

 - According to Global Workplace Analytics, a typical employer can save about $11,000 a year per half-time telecommuter, with primary savings coming from “increased productivity, lower real estate costs, reduced absenteeism and turnover, and better disaster preparedness.”

 There seems to be an evident trend for preferred work with flexibility.
-A switch to remote work can reduce operation costs, improve mental health, and help with a work-life balance that is critical for retention.
+A switch to remote work can reduce operation costs and improve retention.
+On the employee well-being side, it can improve mental health and help with a work-life balance.

-As the younger workforce places more importance on flexible practices, companies should consider these needs and how a remote work structure can optimize productivity and worker satisfaction.
+As the younger workforce places more importance on flexible practices, companies should consider these needs.
+Consider how a remote work structure could optimize productivity and worker satisfaction.